WeirdMidas/SkySceneAddon/README.md

 Memory management optimization for current Android platforms.
 Optimizing four central aspects: cached processes, battery consumption, scalable swapping and keeping as many applications as possible in the background, of course, respecting the system limits to avoid unnecessary OOM and Thrashing, so my dear user, RESPECT YOUR CELL PHONE!

+SkyScene is based on the idea of ​​this module here: https://developer.aliyun.com/article/1230689.

+The goal of SkyScene is to resemble this Chinese module, but adapted for devices that do not use Scene 8 because it is paid, and also for devices with different amounts of memory (2gb or more).
+This makes SkyScene focus mainly on energy savings and system smoothness over memory management.
+This means that SkyScene focuses on being adaptable to all memory demands, light, moderate, heavy multitasking and even games, always prioritizing battery savings and consistency.
+But always respecting the limits of the user's hardware, never going beyond to avoid inconveniences such as OOM, Thrashing and even crashes or PANIC because an app was killed by lmkd by mistake and unbridled push from the user.

 ## Feature

 - Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms